threathunters-io/laurel/man/laurel.8.md

   Default: `.` (current directory)
 - `statusreport-period`: How often stats are written to Syslog, in seconds.
 Default: unset
+- `input`: `laurel` can consume audit events from standard input or connect to a listening socket specified as `unix:/path/to/socket` at start.
+Defaulkt: `stdin`

 <!-- `user` and `directory` are unset by default for debugging -->